tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 If an application with the same name already exists, it throws a `sfCommandException`.

+By default, the output escaping is enabled (to prevent XSS), and a random secret is also generated to prevent CSRF.

-You can enable output escaping (to prevent XSS) by using the `escaping-strategy` option:
+You can disable output escaping by using the `escaping-strategy`
+option:

-    ./symfony generate:app frontend --escaping-strategy=on
+    ./symfony generate:app frontend --escaping-strategy=false

 You can enable session token in forms (to prevent CSRF) by defining a secret with the `csrf-secret` option: